openvinotoolkit/datumaro/site/content/en/docs/formats/cifar.md

 ## Export to other formats

 Datumaro can convert CIFAR dataset into any other format [Datumaro supports](/docs/user-manual/supported-formats).
-To get the expected result, the dataset needs to be converted to formats that support the classification task (e.g. MNIST, ImageNet, PascalVOC, etc.) There are few ways to convert CIFAR dataset to other dataset format:
+To get the expected result, convert the dataset to formats that support the classification task (e.g. MNIST, ImageNet, PascalVOC, etc.) There are few ways to convert CIFAR dataset to other dataset format: